LAA310 Sustainability and Major Landscape Changes

 - Pointing out the biggest driving forces for landscape changes today

-- Working at different scales and using different tools such as inspections, conversations, interviews, drawings, figures, sketches, sections, photos, tables, perspectives and scientific sources to develop a project and promote a message
+- Working at different scales and using different tools such as inspections, conversations, interviews, drawings, figures, sketches, sections, photos, tables, perspectives and scientific sources to visualize landscapes and promote a message.

 - Using precise concepts and good language to create good written reports